soulmachines/sm-web-component/README.md

 **Web component**
 The web component is built with a environment variable called `VERSION`.
 Depending on the enviroment it will be a different value:

-- Local development it is set to the current date/time
+- Local development it is set to a time stamp
 - Dev it is set to the commit hash
 - Prod it is set to the semantic release version